he-dev/SmartConfig/README.md

-# SmartConfig v3
+# SmartConfig v4

-(wiki is being updated...)
+Becasue writing configurations should be easy.

-Configuration has never been easier!
+page is updated...

 This section briefly describes **`SmartConfig`**'s features.

 **`SmartConfig`** is a configuration framework that makes writing configurations easier then ever.
-Version 3 brings an improved and easier to use API.
+Version 4 continues to make the API easier to use and at the same time more robust.

 ## Why another one?
-Because I did't find anything simplier and as powerful as **`SmartConfig`**.
 I find a configuration should be set up within a few minutes and be easily extended if needed.
 Unfortunatelly most of the time we spend hours writing them over and over again.
 With **`SmartConfig`** it's over.

 ## How does it work?
-With **`SmartConfig`** you write a `static class` with static fields that will hold the settings when they are loaded.
+Briefly, with **`SmartConfig`** you write a `static class` with static properties that will hold the settings when they are loaded.
 Its structure is used to build setting names.
-There is no need to use any hardcoded strings or create enums etc to get any values.
-The idea of **`SmartConfig`** is to eliminate all magic strings.
+There is no need to use any hardcoded strings or create enums etc to get any values. **`SmartConfig`** eliminates all magic strings.

 ## Where are all the settings stored?
-Currently **`SmartConfig`** can read & write the `App.config`'s `connectionStrings` and `appSettings` sections, databases (with `Entity Framework` and an own xml format that resembles a database.
+Currently **`SmartConfig`** can read & write the `App.config`'s `connectionStrings` and `appSettings` sections, databases (with `Entity Framework`) and its own xml format that resembles a database.
 It is however possible to add your own data source.

 ## Are there any other benefits?
 Yes there are :-) **`SmartConfig`** is strongly typed and can validate all values as well during loading as during updating.
 Thus you know always know if you read/write valid settings.
-It supports many popular types and provides an interface to add you own types if you need to. **`SmartConfig`** can filter your settings based on various additional criteria.
+It supports many popular types and provides an interface to add your own types if you need to. **`SmartConfig`** can filter your settings based on various additional criteria.
 To start with it provides two filters: by string and by version ([Semantic Version](http://semver.org)).
 You can add other criteria if you need to.

 ## Is it stable yet?
 It looks like it is ;-)